gamazonlab/MOTPEC/README.md

 |  GTEX-1111S  |  GTEX-111YS  |  30.78  |

 ### step2: Model building and accuracy evaluation
-MOTPEC uses Lasso regression model under a 5-fold cross-validation to train prediction model and get prediction.
-The prediction accuracy for each gene are evaluated using Pearson correlation test between the predicted expression and the ground truth.
+MOTPEC uses Lasso under 5-fold cross-validation to train a prediction model and obtain prediction.
+The prediction accuracy for each gene is evaluated using Pearson correlation between the predicted expression and the ground truth.
-The script prediction_model.R is used to realize above work, and functions.R saves some functions used in prediction_model.R.
+The script prediction_model.R is used to realize the above pipeline, and functions.R stores some functions used in prediction_model.R.
 In prediction_model.R, gene expression is required.
 Splicing, APA event and genetic variants are optional.
 The results will be saved in ~/MOTPEC/data/output/prediction_model_rs/ by tissue, including baseline accuracy, MOTPEC's accuracy, MOTPEC's prediction, MOTPEC's beta.

 ### step3: Formatting predicted results